eileenchoe/olive/README.md

 double('hello')  | Type mismatch error, because the function `double` expects argument of type `number`
 ```

-## List of Semantic Errors
+## Semantic Errors
+Below is a list of Olive semantic error categories, and example error messages.

 Subscript Errors
-- Subscript of a matrix must be a number.
+- `Subscript of a matrix must be a number.`
-- You tried to access a value of a set using the incorrect subscript type.
+- `You tried to access a value of a set using the incorrect subscript type.`
-- You tried to access a value of a dictionary using the incorrect key type.
+- `You tried to access a value of a dictionary using the incorrect key type.`

 Reference Errors
-- Variable with id x not declared
+- `Variable with id x not declared`

 Binding Errors
-- Number of variables does not equal number of initializers
+- `Number of variables does not equal number of initializers`

 Function Errors
-- The number of arguments in your function signature doesn't match the number of parameters.
+- `The number of arguments in your function signature doesn't match the number of parameters.`
-- A function with the name compute_averages has not be declared yet.
+- `A function with the name compute_averages has not be declared yet.`

 Type Errors
-- Type mismatch among members of matrix
+- `Type mismatch among members of matrix`
-- Type mismatch among members of set
+- `Type mismatch among members of set`
-- Type mismatch among members of dictionary
+- `Type mismatch among members of dictionary`
-- Type mismatch error
+- `Type mismatch error`
-- + must have numeric operands
+- `+ must have numeric operands`
-- === must have boolean operands
+- `=== must have boolean operands`

 Control Flow Errors
-- Condition in "while" statement must be boolean
+- `Condition in "while" statement must be boolean`
-- Type string is not iterable.
+- `Type string is not iterable.`
-- Return statement outside function
+- `Return statement outside function`
-- If statement tests must be boolean
+- `If statement tests must be boolean`